tommac08/docsv2/sources/ci_dashboard.md

 # CI Dashboard

-This page walks through the subscriptions dashboard.
-This is the page you get to when you click on a specific CI Subscription from the Shippable landing page.
+This page walks through the subscriptions dashboard and the options available from the dashboard.

+This is the **Status** page you get to when you click on a specific CI Subscription from the Shippable landing page.

 ## Default View